Hydrosamueldc/IBM-Data-Science-Professional-Certificate/README.md

 This repo is a reflection of my practical work during the program.
 Each folder contains:
 - 📝 Jupyter notebooks (.ipynb)
-- 📊 Assignments and peer-graded projects
+- 📊 Assignments and projects
 - 🧭 Notes and key concepts learned

-## 🌟 Goals
+##  Goals
 - Build a strong foundation in Data Science concepts and tools
 - Create a clean portfolio to showcase skills to future employers
 - Document progress for personal growth and reflection